fjoseph631/Vending-Machine/README.md

 Admin Page: to restock and update prices
     To make any changes enter either the new price or new amount and press enter Confirm/Finalize by pressing "update/restock Items" to send changes to backend and confirm update

+Testing
+    only on frontend to lightly verify the app is rendering without crashing